peterjc/peterjc.github.io/wiki/BioSQL.md

 `mysql --user=root bioseqdb -e "select * from biodatabase;"`

-Which should give something like this (asuming you haven't done any other testing yet):
+Which should give something like this (assuming you haven't done any other testing yet):

 `+----------------+---------+-----------+------------------+`